 VPI-Weights Raw Data File – !For Research Only!

 The following CSV file is for research only and is not considered the official VPI / VPI Swap calculators.
 They are for research only.
 You must use the online calculators in the above links for your swap paperwork.

 Do you still have questions?
-Please make certain that you have read the BCCR as most questions are answered in the manual.
+Please make certain that you have read the BCCR as most questions are answered in the rules book.

 Get help from racers like you on the community forum.